celinekalbermatten/EPCE/README.md

 - The train and test dataset of 34 full images in black and white can be dowloaded [here](https://drive.google.com/drive/folders/1qgAQajoZujeJ700HGq5aJ6Ym9kww8Zad?usp=sharing)

-### Create your own dataset
+### Create your own coloured tiled dataset

-If you want to generate a dataset from your own images, order your LDR and HDR images according to the following folder structure:
+If you want to generate a dataset from your own coloured tiled images, order your LDR and HDR images according to the following folder structure:

 ```
 > NAME_OF_THE_FOLDER_WITH_THE_DATA (put as data path)